Pico/mPython – smart car DIY

 • Want to use Pico-W board

-• Learn new software environment: Visual Studio Code
+• Using new software IDE: Visual Studio Code

 After reading this inspiring medium article: “Pico Bot” by Doug Blanding, there is no reason to wait any longer.